UKSKprosodynetwork/UKSKprosodynetwork.github.io/index.md

 ### Invited Speakers

-- Bob Ladd (Professor Emeritus, University of Edinburgh, UK) [Remote talk]
+- Bob Ladd (Professor Emeritus, University of Edinburgh, UK) **What is stress, anyway?** [Remote talk]
-- Francis Nolan (Professor Emeritus, University of Cambridge, UK)  [Remote talk]
+- Francis Nolan (Professor Emeritus, University of Cambridge, UK) **The rise and fall of the British School of intonation analysis** [Remote talk]
-- Timo Roettger (Professor for Linguistics, University of Oslo, Norway)
+- Timo Roettger (Professor for Linguistics, University of Oslo, Norway) **Many Prosodies - Toward a Big Team Science approach to prosody research**
-- Tamara Rathcke (Professor of English Linguistics, University of Konstanz, Germany)
+- Tamara Rathcke (Professor of English Linguistics, University of Konstanz, Germany) **The role of an individual listener in prosody perception**

 ### Special Session
-- Jane Setter (Professor of Phonetics, University of Reading, UK), **Impacts of Prosody Research**
+- Jane Setter (Professor of Phonetics, University of Reading, UK), **Impacts of prosody research**

 ### Call for Papers